GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Use the given Orca slice id
     --raise-error-on-v2-amapi-error
                         In AM API v2, if an AM returns a non-0 (failure) result code, raise an AMAPIError.
-Default False.
+Default is False.
                         For use by scripts.
+    --ssltimeout=SSLTIMEOUT
+                        Seconds to wait before timing out AM and CH calls.
+                        Default is 360 seconds.
+    --noExtraCHCalls    Disable extra Clearinghouse calls like reporting slivers.
+Default is False.

 $ ./am_api_accept_delegate.py -h